N5552027/Off-BrandGames/MeetingNotes.md

         Link:
     - Another coding sesh with the boys

+ABSOLUTE GOAL: HAVE 5LM ALMOST COMPLETELY FINISHED BY END OF DAY IN ORDER TO START OTHER GAME MODES (4LM 6LM) ABSOLUTE GOAL: ALL HANDS ON DECK FOR GRAPHICS CODING ON TUESDAY

 MEETING 8 (4-24):
 Meeting Goals:
     Last minute coding session with the boys